Prevent Information:

 If you're concerned about a child, but they're not in immediate danger, it's still important to share the information with us as soon as possible.

 If your call is not urgent contact the Assessment Service on (01226) 772423.
-Our offices are open between Monday and Friday from 9am to 5pm.
+Offices are open between Monday and Friday from 9am to 5pm.

 Out of hours emergencies